FishyStix12/STIGS-Config-UBUTU-20.04/README.md

 # STIGS-Config-UBUTU-20.04 Final Project
-This script checks to see if an Ubuntu 20.04 (Focal Fossa) 20.04 machine meets 6 Department of Defense's STIG configruations to ensure our machines meet the Department of Defense's standards. <br />
+This script checks to see if an Ubuntu 20.04 (Focal Fossa) 20.04 machine meets 6 Department of Defense's STIG configruations to ensure our machines meet the Department of Defense's standards.
+After the script has finished its configuration checklist the script will automatically reboot the system to enforce all the new configuration changes. <br />

 This script will configure the following STIGs for Ubuntu 20.04 with the main commands to check to see whether your system is complaint to DoD standards: <br />